pastelsky/bundlephobia/README.md

 ## FAQ

-**1. Why does search for package X throw `MissingDependencyError` ?**
+#### 1. Why does search for package X throw `MissingDependencyError` ?

 This error is thrown if a package `require`s a dependency without adding it in its depdencies or peerDependencies list.
 In the absence of such a definition, we cannot reliably report the size of the package - since we cannot resolve any information about the package.

 In such a case, it's best to report an issue with the package author asking the missing package to be added to its `package.json`

-**2. I see a `BuildError` for package X, but I'm not sure why.**
+#### 2. I see a `BuildError` for package X, but I'm not sure why.
-There can be multiple reasons behind this.

 You can see a detailed stack trace in your devtools console, and [open an issue](https://github.com/pastelsky/bundlephobia/issues/new) with the relevant details.
 Working on a more ideal solution for this.

 ## Running locally
 ### Commands